apache/sling-slingfeature-maven-plugin/README.md

    ...
 ```

 All of the above ways to select features (project files, project aggregates and external features) can be mixed in the configuration.
 It's possible to first specify an artifact include, followed by a aggregate classifier, followed by file includes.
 And this is then the order of processing.
-Please note that file excludes can be placed anyware and regardless of their position, they are always applied to every files include.
+Please note that file excludes can be placed anywhere and regardless of their position, they are always applied to every files include.

 ### aggregate-features